abhishekkdhule/Pneumonia-Detection/README.md

       1. Simple CNN model
       2. VGG-16 model
       3. ResNet50 model
-  * Saved the model which gave best accuracy and recall.
+  * Saved the model which gave best accuracy.
   * Created a django app for making the classification.

 ## Want to run on your pc?
  * Download the zip and extract.
  * Make sure your system satiesfies requirements.txt.
- * Make sure your cmd path points to the 'xray_scan' directory, then run the local server using 'python manage.py runserver' command.
+ * Make sure your cmd path is same as your working directory i.e 'xray_scan' directory, then run the local server using 'python manage.py runserver' command.
  * This is how homepage looks like :

  ![homepage](https://github.com/abhi9137/Pneumonia-Detection/blob/master/xray_scan/homepage.JPG)